BME1478H/BME1478material/README.md

 Each week students will be sent course materials on Monday or Tuesday.
 These will include a video tutorial, sample files, and a set of exercises.
 The course can be completed entirely online.
 Students will have opportunity to get one-on-one guidance from TAs on Wednesday mornings from 10 AM-12 PM in room 412, Rosebrugh building, St. George campus.
 Students will also be able to ask for help online using Slack during this time.
 Weekly exercises and assignments will be due on the Sunday night of each week.

 Week 1.
-Introduction to the command line: basic Bash commands plus sed and grep utilities, together with text editor’s nano and vim.
+Introduction & computer setup

 Week 2.
-Python introduction: IDEs, Jupyter notebooks, GITHUB, packages, anaconda
+Introduction to the command line

 Week 3.
-Basic coding with Python: datatypes, data structures, condition statements, loops, pseudocode
+Python introduction: data types, conditional statements, loops, functions, packages

 Week 4.
-Basic coding with Python continued: classes and object orientated programming
+Python continued: review

 Week 5.
-Basic coding with Python continued: debugging
+Python continued: OOP and more on analyzing data (multiple files)

-Week 6.
-Data visualization using Python and other resources
+Week 6. command line programming and version control

 Week 7.
-Best practices: versioning, commenting, efficiency
+Using Python instead of Excel

 Week 8.
-Accessing and using high-performance computing resources.
+Data visualisation

 Week 9.
-Statistics with Python
+Data visualisation continued

 Week 10.
-Introduction to machine learning
+Statistics

 Week 11.
-Introduction to artificial neural networks
+Introduction to machine learning

 Week 12.
-Artificial neural networks continued
+Machine learning continued

 ## Assessment